Toronto Expansion Protocol for Court Hearings During COVID-19 Pandemic

 Most communications to arrange dates for trials, judicial pre-trials and applications will occur by email.
 In e-mail communications with the trial coordinators, Counsel should put, in the subject line, the name of the accused person and the nature of the request (eg. Trial date, JPT, application date).

-- Counsel requiring the interpreter shall advise of the language, time and date of the proceeding.
+- Counsel requiring the interpreter shall advise of the language, time, date of the proceeding and mode of appearance.

 (iii) Serving and filing documents